nickhinchliffe/ITSupportUI/README.md

-# IT Chat Support Bot
+# IT Chat Support Bot Staff UI

 ## Introduction

 The IT Chat Support Bot is a UI which interfaces with IBM Watson for technical support help.
 The idea is that a user will first interace with the Watson Support Bot before moving on to a IT Support Staff Agent.
 The customer can interact with the IT Support Staff agent through the same GUI when the user tells the Bot they want to speak with a human.
 From there, the customer and the IT Support Staff agent will be able to conversate.
+This is the IT Support side.

 ## Functions
 List all the functions with their sub functions of your application.